Students willing to pivot destination to keep their study dreams alive, amid unstable policy landscape

 What Questions Should an Agent Ask before Selecting a Credential Evaluation Agency?

 Disclaimer: The following blog post is sponsored by ECE.
 The content represents the sponsor's views and not necessarily AIRC's.
-Please contact staff@airc-education.org with any questions about the content.
+Please contact Lauren Usma at lusma@ece.org with any questions about the content.
 AIRC visitors may be interested to learn more about credential evaluation services provided by members of the Association of International Credential Evaluators, Inc. (AICE) in addition to members of NACES as described below.

 A credential evaluation ensures that your student receives proper recognition for the education they have already completed at an international institution.
 Credential evaluations validate academic work completed outside of the United States and Canada and can offer an equivalent grade point average (GPA) calculation, U.S. or Canadian credit and grades for courses completed, and an assessment of their degrees earned.
 When making admission decisions, higher education institutions can use this information to decide if a student is admissible (at the graduate or undergraduate level), if they may qualify for financial aid or scholarships, and can help determine if any transfer credit can be awarded.
 Not only does this save the student time and money towards their new degree, but it also helps you (the agent) counsel students to choose schools that align with their academic achievements and career goals.